j03m/alfred/readme.md

 | F1 Score  | 0.5806 (mps:0) |

-TODO: Something seems off here, our evaluation against the training set is terrible?

 *Accuracy* - gives us our overall performance at 95.8%.
 This is our total number of correct predictions.
 Ie, we want to be mostly correct in either direction with our positions so we make and don't lose money.